JujuAdams/Vinyl/docs/5.0/Stopping-Audio.md

 |`callback`      |method, script, or `undefined`|Method or script to execute when the instance stops playing                                               |
 |`[callbackData]`|any                           |Data to be passed into the callback when the instance stops playing.
 If not specified, `undefined` is used|

-Sets a callback for execution when the instance stops playing.
-This callback will be executed no matter how the instance is stopped (e.g. via the sound ending, via a direct stop command, etc.).
+Sets a callback for execution when the voice stops playing.
+This callback will be executed no matter how the voice is stopped (e.g. via the sound ending, via a direct stop command, etc.).
 The callback function will be given two arguments:

 |Argument   |Name         |Datatype|                                                               |
 |-----------|-------------|--------|---------------------------------------------------------------|